 16.11.12.
 Steel mesh fence cordon.
 The Gloucester, N red zone, Gloucester St. The Gloucester arcade would be demolished, first week Dec 2012 for CERA's Blueprint Performing Arts precinct

-Post 22.02.11 Killer Quake, Council took 6 months to consult 1 000s of citizens in the Share an Idea scheme & came up with a CBD rebuild plan.
+Post 22 February 2011 Quake, Council took six months to consult 1 000s of citizens about the Share an Idea scheme & came up with a CBD rebuild plan.
 CERA took the next 10 months to produce a 100 day Blueprint for the CBD, filching Council's green space ideas, City in a Garden & rejecting others, like expensive light rail.
-CERA taking 10 months to repeat what Council did in 6 months was wasteful duplication & inefficiency by CERA.
+CERA taking 10 months to repeat what Council did in six months was wasteful duplication & inefficiency!br />

-Dithering CERA now bullied commercial property owners in CERA's Blueprint E & S Frame to cheaply sell their land to the Crown.
-Not satisfied with taking 7 000+ residential red zone properties for the Crown, CERA now took Christchurch CBD land for the Crown.
-CERA's taking in the CBD was guarded by NZDF soldiers at red zone checkpoints, paid for by NZ taxpayers.
-To date, Christchurch citizens were banned from their CBD for nearly 2 years.
+Dithering CERA now bullied commercial property-owners in CERA's Blueprint East Frame & South Frame to cheaply sell their land to the Crown.
+Not satisfied with taking 7 000+ residential red-zone properties for the Crown, CERA now took Christchurch CBD land for the Crown.
+CERA's taking in the CBD was guarded by NZDF-soldiers at red-zone checkpoints paid for by NZ taxpayers.
+To date, Christchurch citizens were banned from their CBD for nearly two years.

-CERA didn't say who'd maintain & operate Blueprint loss makers like the Convention Centre / Te Pae & Stadium.
+CERA didn't say who'd maintain & operate Blueprint loss-makers like the new Convention Centre / Te Pae & the new Stadium.
 CERA had few ideas about injecting life & affordable housing into & around CERA's new CBD.

-Gloucester St / Colombo St crossing: Steel mesh fence cordoned, Camelot Hotel ghost in the CBD red zone.
-At Cathedral Sq, NZDF checkpoint by Camelot Hotel, Colombo St, an orange, Hi-Vis vested soldier directed rubberneckers outside the steel mesh fence cordon & contractors entering the red zone.
-We'd endured soldiers & cops at CBD checkpoints ever since the 22.02.11 Killer Quake, 21 months before.
-Christ Church Cathedral ghost loomed.
-When would CERA demolish asbestos riddled, Government Life ghost in Cathedral Sq?
+Gloucester St / Colombo St crossing: Steel-mesh-fence-cordoned, multi-storey Camelot Hotel ruin loomed in the red-zone-CBD.
+At Cathedral Sq NZDF-checkpoint by Camelot Hotel on Colombo St, an orange Hi-Vis vested, NZDF-soldier directed rubberneckers outside the steel-mesh-fence-cordon & directed contractors entering the red-zone.
+We'd endured soldiers & cops at CBD checkpoints since the 22 February 2011 Quake 21 months before.
+Christ Church Cathedral ruin also loomed.
+When would CERA demolish asbestos-riddled, multi-storey Government Life ruin in Cathedral Sq?

 16.11.12.
 Contractors' cars.
 Gloucester St view, abandoned Christ Church Cathedral, S red zone.
 Novotel left, abandoned Camelot Hotel right